Back to Blog

 Trap 1: Everyone has a different definition of '3'

 This is the most fundamental problem with how most organisations use a risk matrix, and it is also the most fixable.
-Without written definitions for each score on your probability and impact scales, including real anchor examples, you are not getting consistent assessments.
-You are getting a vote on how anxious people feel about each risk on the day they scored it.
+Without written definitions for each score on your probability and impact scales, including real anchor examples, you are not getting consistent assessments but a vote on how anxious people feel about each risk on the day they scored it.

 Trap 2: Everything is amber

-Walk into most organisations and pull up the risk register.
-Forty risks.
-Thirty-two of them are amber.
-Three are green.
-Five are red — mostly things that went wrong once and got added at the time.
-Zero are updated in the past six months.
+Walk into a typical organisation and pull up the risk register.
+You will often find forty risks, thirty-two of them amber, three green, and five red covering mostly things that went wrong once and got added at the time, with none of them updated in the past six months.

-This is amber inflation, and it is endemic.
-It happens because amber feels safe.
-It is not alarmist (not red) and it is not dismissive (not green).
-Marking something amber lets everyone feel like they have acknowledged a risk without committing to do anything about it.
-It is risk management as plausible deniability.
+This is amber inflation, and it is more common than teams want to admit.
+Amber feels safe because it is neither alarmist nor dismissive, and marking something amber lets everyone feel like they have acknowledged a risk without committing to do anything about it.
+In practice, it is a way of recording a risk without actually managing it.

-If your matrix is producing a uniform amber cluster, the matrix is not the problem.
-The problem is that your scoring hasn't been challenged.
-A risk that has been amber for two years, with no measures in place and no change in context, should either be moving toward red (acknowledge it is serious and act) or green (accept that it is being managed and move on).
-Staying amber indefinitely means the risk is being administered, not managed.
+If your matrix is producing a uniform amber cluster, the scoring has not been challenged.
+A risk that has been amber for two years, with no measures in place and no change in context, should either be moving toward red because it is serious and requires action, or toward green because it is genuinely being managed.
+A risk that stays amber indefinitely is being recorded and not being addressed nor managed.

 A practical rule: any risk that has been in the same cell for more than six months should be reviewed and either re-scored with justification or escalated.